Partial-Birth Abortion Ban Act: Partial-Birth Abortion Defined by Law

 The phrase "partial-birth abortion" was first coined by Douglas Johnson of the National Right to Life Committee.
 The phrase has been used in numerous state and federal bills and laws, although the legal definition of the term is not always the same.
-Though the offical name of the bill is The Partial-Birth Abortion Act of 2003, It has been argued that using the word "partial-birth abortion" in the bill name was used to draw attention it by the public, the official name of the procedure banned is called Intact dilation and extraction.
+Though the official name of the bill is The Partial-Birth Abortion Act of 2003, It has been argued that using the word "partial-birth abortion" in the bill name was used to draw attention it by the public, the official name of the procedure banned is called Intact dilation and extraction.
 The Partial-Birth Abortion Ban Act defines "partial-birth abortion" as follows:

 In the 2000 Supreme Court case of Stenberg v.
 Carhart, a Nebraska law banning partial-birth abortion was ruled unconstitutional, in part because the language defining "partial-birth abortion" was deemed vague.
 In 2006, the Supreme Court in Gonzales v.
 Carhart found that the 2003 act "departs in material ways" from the Nebraska law and that it pertains only to a specific abortion procedure, intact dilation and extraction.
 Some commentators have noted that the Partial-Birth Abortion Ban Act's language was carefully crafted to take into account previous rulings.
 Although in most cases the procedure legally defined as "partial birth abortion" would be medically defined as "intact dilation and extraction", these overlapping terms do not always coincide.
 For example, the IDX procedure may be used to remove a deceased fetus (e.g. due to a miscarriage or feticide) that is developed enough to require dilation of the cervix for its extraction.
 Removing a dead fetus does not meet the federal legal definition of "partial-birth abortion", which specifies that partial live delivery must precede "the overt act, other than completion of delivery, that kills the partially delivered living fetus".
 Additionally, a doctor may extract a fetus past the navel and then "disarticulate [i.e. decapitate] at the neck", which could fall within the terms of the statute even though it would not result in an intact body and therefore would not be an intact dilation and extraction.